 (f) On December 18, 2015, the Parent Company issued and listed its 20.0 million perpetual preferred shares (P1.0 par value) Series 3 with the PSE (the 3rd tranche).
 The preferred shares' offer price is P100 per share and issued to various subscribers in two subseries - PNX3A and PNX3B (see Note 30.2).

 The 3rd tranche of preferred shares have the same features with the 1st and 2nd tranche of preferred shares except for the following:

-Dividend rates: PNX3A 7.43% per annum PNX3B 8.11% per annum

-Dividend payment dates: Dividends shall be payable on March 18, June 18, September 18 and December 18 on each year.
-The dividends on these shares shall be calculated on a 30/360 day basis and shall be paid quarterly in arrears on the last day of each three-month dividend period based on the offer price calculated in respect of each share for each dividend period, as and if dealered by the Perent.
+Dividend rates: PNX3A PNX3B 7.43% per annum 8.11% per annum Dividend payment dates: and December 18 on shall be calculated or quarterly in arrears o period based on the ayable on March 18, June 18, September 18 each year.
+The dividends on these shares n a 30/360 day basis and shall be paid n the last day of each three-month dividend offer price calculated in respect of each share riod, as and if declared by the Parent